1

 Education: When you live to 150, 20 years of education makes sense.
 Global literacy hit 99.9%.

 Innovation: Healthy brains think better.
 More breakthrough discoveries in 20 years than the previous 200.
+It’s almost as if not poisoning your scientists improves their output.

 Message from the Future